 Tree Caliper-----------TreeDiaper® 0.25-0.75"--------------TD18

 4" or Larger------------Multiple units of TD48

 Please consider the growth of the trees during the first three years, which is the establishment stage.
 The larger the tree, the longer it takes to establish.

-The water absorbing pellets in the TreeDiaper® may have different absorbency in waters of different hardness and different amount of dissolved solid.
-The designed capacity is based on rainwater, the softest one can get naturally.
-Water from municipal water sources, ground water, surface water, reclaimed water would affect the charging capacity.
-However, most times, the dissolved solids in water can only affect capacity temporarily.
+The water absorbing pellets in the TreeDiaper® may have different absorbency in waters of different hardness and different amount of dissolved solids.
+The designed capacity is based on rainwater; rainwater is a soft type of water and can be attained naturally.
+Harder water from municipal water sources, ground water, surface water, reclaimed water affect the charging capacity.
+However, most of the time, dissolved solids in water only affect capacity temporarily.
 After the dissolved solids are washed away, TreeDiaper® products may be recharged to capacity again by natural precipitation.

 You can check your water hardness on USGS website: